Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/giving-points.md

 ---
 title: Else/If Practice with Giving Points
-description: Create a part that gives players points using if and else statments in Roblox Lua.
+description: Create a part that gives players points using if and else statements in Roblox Lua.
 next: /tutorials/fundamentals/coding-4/landing
 prev: /tutorials/fundamentals/coding-3/multiple-conditions
 ---